 The 26.2-mile race through the Big Apple drew its normal 50,000-plus participants in 2023, helping it keep its reputation as the largest marathon in the world.

 Despite the large field size, the NYC Marathon also happens to be one of the hardest to get into, thanks to a notoriously selective system.
+For the 2024 race, only 4 percent of people who applied through its non-guaranteed entry system got a spot.

 If you’re among those hoping for a bib, here’s the official NYRR list of ways to get into the NYC Marathon: